anywhichway/nano-memoize/README.md

 To clear the cache you can call `.clear()` on the function returned my `nanomemoize`.

 # Release History (reverse chronological order)

+2020-06-18 v1.2.0 Enhanced multi-arg handling so that arg lengths must match precisely (thanks @amazingmarvin), unless `maxArgs` is passed as an option.
+Also added `callTimeout` to go ahead and call underlying function to ensure callbacks are invoked if necessary.

 2020-05-26 v1.1.11 [Fixed Issue 17]Fixed https://github.com/anywhichway/nano-memoize/issues/17.
 It is not known when this bug made its way into the code.